Record World: Marie Ratliff

 Marie Ratliff hailed from Missouri.
 Following a weekend visit to the Grand Ole Opry, she moved to Nashville.
 She started out in the music business in a part-time role, handling the mail for artists Skeeter Davis and Ralph Emery.
 Not too long after that role, she got a job at Key Talent and Newkeys Music as office manager.
 She was pictured with other Newkeys staff in the 9 July 1966 issue of Record World.
 She also worked with Tom T. Hall.

 Later at some stage, she was employed at Record World and at some stage became the country chart manager.
 Her role there was selecting and maintaining the reporting panels for radio and retail.
 It seems that her name appeared as a columnist on 23 June 1970.
 It was Country Hot Line By MARIE RATLIFF & CHUCK NEESE.
 Prior to that the magazine didn't name the contributor.

 In 1982, she was working as VP for MAF Advertising, which was the in-house publishing company for the group Alabama.
 In 1986, she joined the staff of Billboard as country charts manager.
 Her column at Billboard was called Country Corner.
 In 1991 she was working for Amusement Business as the manager at Boxscore / Touring database manager.
 By 1998 she had retired.

 Others

-Other staff included writers Vince Aletti (later of The New Yorker); Marc Kirkeby (he went on to CBS/Sony Records); Jeffrey Peisch (later of MTV and independent producing); Dave McGee (later of Rolling Stone); Laurie Lennard (later as a talent booker on The Late Show, then wife of comedian Larry David, and producer of Al Gore's An Inconvenient Truth); columnist Sophia Midas; chart editor and assistant editor Fred Goodman (later editor of Cash Box and current managing editor of Pro Sound News and a songwriter/music publisher; radio director Neil McIntyre; and art director David Ray Skinner, who also contributed a weekly cartoon from 1978 until the magazine's demise in 1982 (www.RWCartoons.com).
+Other staff included writers Vince Aletti (later of The New Yorker); Marc Kirkeby (he went on to CBS/Sony Records); Jeffrey Peisch (later of MTV and independent producing); Dave McGee (later of Rolling Stone); Laurie Lennard (later as a talent booker on The Late Show, then wife of comedian Larry David, and producer of Al Gore's An Inconvenient Truth); columnist Sophia Midas; chart editor and assistant editor Fred Goodman (later editor of Cash Box and current managing editor of Pro Sound News and a songwriter/music publisher; radio director Neil McIntyre; and art director David Ray Skinner, who also contributed a weekly cartoon from 1978 until the magazine's demise in 1982.

 Charts

+100 Top Pops

+With the 11 April 1964 issue, the magazine was still called Music Vendor.
+The national top 100 singles chart was called Music Vendor 100 Top Pop.
+At some stage prior to 6 June 1964, the magazine had changed its name to Record World, and the national top 100 singles chart was called 100 Top Pops.

+R&B

 In 1978, Record World changed the R&B title to Black-Oriented.